-The more I thought back to my logical reasoning the more I felt my own wretchedness, foolishness, and childishness.
-Every day I held God’s word in my hands, ate and drank God’s word, read God’s word, and experienced God’s word, but I did not love God’s word dearly, thinking that I could only know God by seeing the face of Christ.
+The more I thought about the preposterous logical reasoning I used to have, the more I felt my own wretchedness, foolishness, and childishness.
+Every day I held God’s word in my hands, read God’s word, and experienced God’s word, but I let slip the perfect opportunity to know God and did not enter into it, and instead I lived in notions and imaginings, complaining about the situation, thinking that I could only know God by seeing the face of Christ.
 I really was living a blessed life without appreciating it!
-Oh God!
-Thank You for revealing and turning around my wrong way of knowing and making me see the path to knowing God.
-From now on, I will long to read Your word, contemplate Your word, seek to understand Your joys and sorrows through Your word, and through discovering more of Your adorableness get to know You even deeper.
+From this day on, I will read more of God’s word, contemplate His word, seek to understand His joys and sorrows through His word, and discover more of His adorableness, so that my knowledge of God may be deepened.